averyvery/freeway/README.md

 # Freeway - Simple Routing for EE

 Freeway adds routes (a common web application concept) to EE.
-You set the routes in your Freeway settings like so, and just separate them with linebreaks:
+You set the routes in a special new config file called freeway_routes:

-	journals/{{user}} => blogs/users/{{user}}
+	'journals/{{user}}' => 'blogs/users/{{user}}'

-If you set a route like this, visitors should be able to visit "journals/admin", but their request will be interpreted by EE as "blogs/users/admin/".
+If you set a route like this, visitors who hit "journals/admin" will have their request interpreted ogs/users/admin/".
 EE will load the blogs template group and the user template.
 Segments one, two, and three will be blogs, users, and admin.
 Additionally, "admin" will be available in the template as <code>{freeway_user}</code>.
 So, that's fun.

 ## Why?